stevearc/dql/README.rst

 TODO
 ====
-* Engine should use table metadata to figure out the index name
 * Full documentation
 * More complex "where" clauses (queries limited to QUERY_OPERATORS, scans to FILTER_OPERATORS)
 * Insert supports inserting items with different attrs